-If Ward would have entered the NFL 10 years later, I think he could have been a really good player that was given the rains quickly.
+Ward could easily have carved a niche as an NFL quarterback, but the game wasn’t prepared to take on his skillset.
+If Ward would have entered the NFL 10 years later, I think he could have been a really good player who was given the reigns quickly.

 In 2019, after completing almost 70 percent of his passes and showcasing elite athleticism, Kyler Murray was able to become top-10 pick in two different sports, something Ward wasn’t even considered as in 1994.
 Like Murray, Ward had the opportunity to play professional baseball as well.

 Even though he didn’t play baseball at Florida State, Ward played in high school at Thomasville County Central in Georgia and was selected in both the 1993 and 1994 drafts by the Milwaukee Brewers and New York Yankees, respectively.
 Even though he is from the state of Georgia, Ward was inducted into the Florida Sports Hall of Fame and the College Football Hall of Fame in 2006.